 SNOW PHYSICAL EDUCATION IDEAS

-There are loads of ways to incorporate physical education into your exploration of snow.
+There are many ways to incorporate physical education into your snow exploration.
 For instance, snowy nature walks, snowshoeing, sledding, and having a snowball fight are delightful ways to incorporate snow into your physical education plans.

 • You can also do things like building a snow person or a snow fort.